Skip to main content Skip to secondary navigation

 Design Program

-You’ll find everything you need to know about the new undergrad Design IDP on this page.
-We've also recently launched a new undergraduate Design program site to share the program vision, showcase the Domain areas, and point you to resources and support.
-Please check it out -- we will be updating it often.
+You’ll find everything you need to know about the undergrad Design degree on this page.
+Please also visit our undergraduate Design program site to learn more about the program vision, explore the Domain areas, and discover more resources and support.
 If you’re looking for more information on the graduate Design program, please go here.

 The Design major has three possible Methods tracks: